Daksh-Shami/Quantum-Forge/README.md

    ```bash
    cargo run --release --example qft
    ```
-Run these examples to see Quantum Forge in action and as a starting point for your own quantum algorithms.
+Run these examples to see Qitara in action and as a starting point for your own quantum algorithms.

 ## Performance

-Quantum Forge aims to provide superior performance for small-to-medium scale quantum circuit simulations.
+Qitara aims to provide superior performance for small-to-medium scale quantum circuit simulations.
 Initial benchmarks show promising results against existing frameworks:

 ![Performance Benchmarks](./assets/benchmark.png)

-*Note: These are preliminary benchmarks for just demonstration, and will be expanded in future releases.*
+*Note: These are preliminary benchmarks for just demonstration, and will be expanded in future releases.
+Qitara was previously called Quantum Forge in pre-alpha phase.*

 ## Roadmap